 Mental health

-Many people in our church carry hidden pain: anxiety that keeps them awake, depression that makes every day feel heavy, or trauma that flares up in quiet moments.
+Many people in the church carry hidden pain: anxiety that keeps them awake, depression that makes every day feel heavy, or trauma that flares up in quiet moments.
 They don’t always share this, because they fear being told they just need to pray more, have more faith, or stop struggling.
+Emphasizing mental health in our church is not about building a program; it’s about learning to care for people who are already hurting.

 Neurodivergence in the Church: Welcoming People Who Are Wired Differently (Part 11 of 13)